Quartinal/SWAB/README.md

 (3 Third, go to `Name servers` and set it to `Custom name servers`.

-(4 If it shows a `Network not available` page, click `Sign in as an existing user` and then the `Back` button until it shows your login page
+(4 If it shows a `Network not available` page, click `Sign in as an existing user` and then the `Back` button until it shows your login page.